-Access to abortion services in the United States has long been a divisive issue and a political flashpoint.
-When the Supreme Court decision Roe v.
-Wade declared that an individual's right to privacy provided a right to abortion, the national debate only intensified.
-Since that time, in states where opposition to abortion is strong, various measures have been implemented to restrict abortion access.
-Existing evidence suggests that modern abortion restrictions, such as parental involvement laws, mandatory waiting periods, and reductions in Medicaid funding for abortion, reduce abortion use, delay abortion timing, and increase births, especially among young women.1 We hypothesize that restricting access to abortion, especially among adolescents, may additionally impact women's educational attainment.
+In states where opposition to abortion has been strong, legislators have long implemented various measures to restrict abortion access.
+The impacts of these restrictions can shed light on the potential consequences of the Dobbs decision for women.
+Existing evidence suggests that abortion restrictions, such as parental involvement laws, mandatory waiting periods, and reductions in Medicaid funding for abortion, reduce abortion use, delay abortion timing, and increase births, especially among young women.
+We hypothesize that restricting access to abortion, especially among adolescents, may additionally impact women's educational attainment.

 Access to family planning services such as contraception and abortion can impact women's economic outcomes through several mechanisms.
-The direct effects of these policies are reflected in their fertility impacts.
-When a young woman experiences an unintended birth, she may pause or abandon her educational or other career investments.2 However, these services can also indirectly affect such investments even in the absence of an unwanted pregnancy.
+The direct effects of these policies operate via impacts on fertility.
+When a young woman experiences an unintended birth, she may pause or abandon her educational or other career investments.
+However, these services can also indirectly affect such investments even in the absence of an unwanted pregnancy.
 Expectations about one's future ability to control whether and when to have a child can affect aspirations, planning, and investment for the future.
 As such, abortion access may impact future welfare by changing the course of a young woman's life.

-Targeted regulations of abortion providers, or TRAP laws, are the fastest growing abortion restrictions in the U.S. Between 2010-2017, the number of states that implemented these restrictions increased by 59 percent, resulting in the closure of many abortion clinics and likely preventing the new openings of others.
+Prior to Dobbs, targeted regulations of abortion providers, or TRAP laws, were the fastest growing abortion restrictions in the U.S. Between 2010 and 2017, the number of states that implemented these restrictions increased by 59 percent, resulting in the closure of many abortion clinics and likely preventing the new openings of others.
+TRAP laws remain relevant post-Dobbs, as 15 states that have not banned abortion are still enforcing TRAP laws.
 Existing evidence has documented the detrimental impacts of clinic closures in Texas, Wisconsin, and Pennsylvania in terms of abortion access, abortion rates, and abortion timing (Quast, Gonzalez, and Ziemba, 2017; Fischer, Royer, and White, 2018; Lindo et al., 2020; Kelly, 2020; Venator and Fletcher, 2020).
-We test whether such impacts extend beyond these states and whether these have downstream impacts on fertility and education.
+We test whether such impacts extend beyond these states and whether these have downstream impacts on fertility